-From the architect.
+Text description provided by the architects.
 Like the art of carnival itself, Ash Sakula’s new UK Carnival Arts Centre in downtown Luton is ‘strange, shambolic and magnificent’.

 It consists of two new buildings astride a large courtyard with a continuous enclosing perimeter, part brickwork, part screen, both 4.5m high.
 Two large gates, one gold, one stainless steel mesh, break the enclosure at either end of the courtyard, a courtyard which is transformed into a street as part of the carnival route.

 The larger mas camp building houses performance spaces, a state of the art workshop, teaching spaces and café.
 The smaller building hosts administrative offices, the national carnival archive, incubator units and a crèche.
 The courtyard is a both-and space: a green conversational lung, a spillover space for workshop and performance and a new street for carnival.

 The brief asked for a building that reflects ‘the spirit of carnival’.
 To us that meant capturing some of the kinetic energy and materiality of carnival.
 Our choice of materials was led by this ambition, for the building to engender a sense of making and experimentation and a tactile, textural quality.